Shamimx2016/Shamimx2016/README.md

 - 👋 Hi, I’m @Shamimx2016
-- 👀 I’m interested in ...
+- 👀 I’m interested in Technology
 - 🌱 I’m currently learning - Flutter Development kit
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Shamimx2016/Shamimx2016 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.